dotse/tls-fed-auth/tls-fed-auth.md

 # Federation Metadata

-Federation metadata is published as an JWS [@!RFC7519].
+Federation metadata is published as an JSON Web Signature (JWS) [@!RFC7519].
 The payload contains statements about federation members entities.

 Metadata is used for authentication and service discovery.
 A client select a server based on metadata claims (e.g., organization, tags).
 The client then use the selected server claims base_uri, pins and if needed issuers to establish a connection.